DeveloperAspire/DeveloperAspire/README.md

 ### Hello there 👋

-My name is Franklin Okolie, a Software Developer specialized in using React, TypeScript and JavaScript in building pixel-perfect design, aesthetic and clean user interfaces, with focus on user experience and interaction.
+My name is Franklin Okolie, a Frontend Engineer specialized in using React, TypeScript and JavaScript in building pixel-perfect design, aesthetic and clean user interfaces, with focus on user experience and interaction.
 I am also a Technical writer and an open source contributor, and you can call me DeveloperAspire.
 I love building tools for developers, making open source contribution, [writing](https://hashnode.com/@Franklin86).I am also passionate about advocating and onboarding of beginners into the tech space through providing learning resources, mentorship.
 Currently I am contributing to [Layer5](https://github.com/layer5io).
 I love making new friends and connections.